 Deliver Product Everyday - Part 1

 Continuous Delivery is no magic.
-You will find many ways to learn and make CD for work you.
+You will find many ways to learn and make CD work for you.
 I’m not gonna talk about that.
 This series is going to talk about how we adopted a scalable way of working for Delivering Product Daily.

 Delivering product fast is no brainer if you are a small team of coders.
-You may be able to even push code instantly to production depending on the competency of you team.
+You may be able to even push code instantly to production depending on the competency of your team.
 As your team grows and splits into multiple smaller teams composing of different skillsets and skill levels, you need to start thinking about maintaining the quality of your pushes and overall product.
 So here are your key concerns.

 You need to deliver fast.

 At the pace things happen today, you don’t have a year to build product.
 You need to have something in front of your customer tomorrow.
 And you need to keep giving them more soon after.
-If your delivery cycle is a month, thats what your team is going to build for and get accustomed to building for.
+If your delivery cycle is a month, that’s what your team is going to build for and get accustomed to building for.
 A larger change that gets built over a month, gets difficult to deliver.
 Smaller changes are easier to deliver.

 Product quality is what sells.

 Features don’t sell, good design don’t sell, offers don’t sell.
 What sells your product indefinitely is the quality of your product experience.
-Someone would stick with you even if it lacks a feature if you continue to make great product.
+Someone would stick with you even if it lacks a feature, if you continue to make great product.
 So you need to make sure it is always of high quality.
 You can’t compromise on quality because you have to deliver fast.
 You can’t break quality because you deliver fast, and then fix them later.
 You just need to deliver great quality, fast :)